hcomet/CheapoDC/CheapoDC/README.md

 ## CDCConfig.json

 This file is used to save the dew controller configuration between power cycles.
 If the file is not present then the values defined in the ***CDCdefines.h*** file (the firmware defaults) will be used.
-The CheapoDC checks for changes to the configuration every 10 seconds and if a change is detected then the full ***CDCdefines.h*** file will be writen to the LittleFS file system on the controller.
+The CheapoDC checks for changes to the configuration every 10 seconds and if a change is detected then the full ***CDCdefines.h*** file will be written to the LittleFS file system on the controller.

 Controller configuration may be modified via the [Web UI](../README.md/#web-ui) or the [CheapoDC API](../README.md/#cheapodc-api).
 The [CheapoDC commands](../README.md/#cheapodc-commands) which support a ***Setter*** function also represent the values stored in the ***CDCdefines.h***.